openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Authorization Endpoint is used in the same manner as defined in [@!RFC6749], taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics].

-When the grant type `authorization_code` is used, it is RECOMMENDED to use PKCE as defined in [@!RFC7636] and Pushed Authorization Requests as defined in [@RFC9126].
+When the grant type `authorization_code` is used, it is RECOMMENDED to use PKCE [@!RFC7636] and Pushed Authorization Requests [@RFC9126].
 PKCE prevents authorization code interception attacks.
 Pushed Authorization Requests ensure the integrity and authenticity of the authorization request.

 ## Authorization Request {#credential-authz-request}

-An Authorization Request is an OAuth 2.0 Authorization Request as defined in Section 4.1.1 of [@!RFC6749], which requests to grant access to the Credential Endpoint as defined in (#credential-endpoint).
+An Authorization Request is an OAuth 2.0 Authorization Request as defined in Section 4.1.1 of [@!RFC6749], which requests that access be granted to the Credential Endpoint, as defined in (#credential-endpoint).

 There are two possible ways to request issuance of a specific Credential type in an Authorization Request.
-One way is to use of the `authorization_details` request parameter as defined in [@!RFC9396] with one or more authorization details objects of type `openid_credential`, per (#authorization-details).
+One way is to use the `authorization_details` request parameter, as defined in [@!RFC9396], with one or more authorization details objects of type `openid_credential`, per (#authorization-details).
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).

 ### Request Issuance of a Certain Credential Type using `authorization_details` Parameter {#authorization-details}

 The request parameter `authorization_details` defined in Section 2 of [@!RFC9396] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following parameters to be used with this authorization details type:

 * `type`: REQUIRED.
 String that determines the authorization details type.
-MUST be set to `openid_credential` for the purpose of this specification.
+It MUST be set to `openid_credential` for the purpose of this specification.
 * `credential_configuration_id`: REQUIRED.
 String specifying a unique identifier of the Credential being described in the `credential_configurations_supported` map in the Credential Issuer Metadata as defined in (#credential-issuer-parameters).
-The referenced object in the `credential_configurations_supported` map conveys the details, such as format, for the issuance of the requested Credential.
+The referenced object in the `credential_configurations_supported` map conveys the details, such as the format, for issuance of the requested Credential.
 This specification defines Credential Format specific Issuer Metadata in (#format_profiles).

 The following is a non-normative example of an `authorization_details` object: